kaiyote/kaiyote.github.io/content/blog/hello-world.md

 ---
 title: Hello World
-description: My first proper blog post on my first proper personal website.
+description: My first proper blog post on my first proper personal website, wherein I try to get ChatGPT to write correct code for a toy case, and it fails.
+Repeatedly.
-date: git Last Modified
+date: git Created
 tags:
   - lit
   - chatgpt
+  - web-dev
 footnotes:
   - '<a href="https://sharegpt.com/c/w4jtuY4" target="_blank">The full transcript in all its headache inducing glory</a>'
 ---